Skip to main content

 TLDR

-The Wisconsin childcare licensing landscape
+Wisconsin childcare licensing overview

 Staff-to-child ratios and what they mean for software

-Wisconsin’s DCF 251 ratios use relatively broad age brackets: 1:4 for infants (under 12 months), 1:6 for toddlers (12–24 months), 1:10 for preschool children (2–4 years), and 1:18 for school-age children.
-The preschool bracket spanning 2-year-olds through 4-year-olds is wide — a 2-year-old and a 4-year-old can be in the same ratio category, but a center with a mixed preschool room needs to track the group composition to confirm it fits within the single bracket.
+Wisconsin’s DCF 251 ratios use broad age brackets: 1:4 for infants (under 12 months), 1:6 for toddlers (12-24 months), 1:10 for preschool children (2-4 years), and 1:18 for school-age children.

 Subsidy billing through Wisconsin Shares and county human services